 The only thing that has changed since then is that the theatre world has caught up with that vision.
 Increasingly shows are about characters and personalities – dancers that can sing or singer-actors that can dance – and the performers in demand are those whose personality (combined with talent) shine out.

 As the rhetoric surrounding inequality and exclusiveness strengthens once again in the world around us, Urdang Academy’s founding vision of diversity and inclusivity remains.
 With Solange Urdang at the helm since 2001, Urdang Academy has stayed true to its founding vision, constantly seeking opportunities to revitalise and cement this vision in new and exciting ways.

 Urdang is now recognised as one of the UK’s finest performing arts colleges with an international reputation.
-Over 95% of recent graduates are working in the industry, many in lead West End roles.
+Our graduates are highly sought after by the industry, many get roles in leading West End shows.

 We spot potential performers and give them a training and environment that develops and refines their technique and performance skills.